What type of content do you primarily create?

 What is the rule of thirds?

 The rule of thirds involves mentally creating equally spaced vertical and horizontal lines on a potential shot or image, then placing points of interest on this grid's lines and intersection points.
-The theory is that the filming style will create more pleasing visuals to the viewer’s eye.
+The theory is that this composition technique will create more visually pleasing and balanced images that naturally draw the viewer's eye to key elements.

 When filmmaking or engaging in any visual art, composition allows you to tell an entire story with one picture.
 You know the phrase “a picture is worth a thousand words”?
 Mastering video composition is how you create that thousand-word story.

-The idea behind the rule of thirds is that putting the main subject dead center in the frame makes images feel unnatural.
-Placing subjects off-center allows viewers to interact with the negative space in a picture.
-It also allows people to interpret the relationship of an image's subject with the background, thereby making a more interesting image overall.
+The idea behind the rule of thirds is that putting the main subject dead center in the frame makes images feel unnatural and static.
+Placing subjects off-center along the grid lines or at intersection points allows viewers to interact with the negative space in a picture.
+It also creates a more dynamic relationship between the subject and background, thereby making a more interesting and engaging composition overall.

 Consider one of the most captivating paintings of all time, the Mona Lisa.
-Its creator, Leonardo da Vinci, used the rule of thirds by placing Mona Lisa’s enigmatic smile exactly two-thirds up the painting.
+Its creator, Leonardo da Vinci, used the rule of thirds by placing Mona Lisa's enigmatic smile along the horizontal line that divides the upper third of the painting, drawing the viewer's eye naturally to this focal point.

-How to apply the rule of thirds in film
+How to use the rule of thirds step by step

 The rule of thirds is fairly simple for static shots, but it gets more complicated when dealing with moving pictures in film production.
 Since there's movement, you need to consider how a subject moves across and through the frame using camera angles and depth of field.
 Here's a step-by-step guide for using the rule of thirds in film.